-The Trust aims to advance for the public benefit, education in Bristol, Wiltshire and the surrounding area.
-In particular, but without prejudice to the generality of the forgoing by estimating, maintaining, managing and development schools, offering a broad curriculum with a strong emphasis on, but in no way limited to the specialism of supporting young people with Social, Emotional and Mental Health needs and Speech, Language and Communication needs.
+The Trust aims to advance for the public benefit, education in Bristol, Bath and North East Somerset and Wiltshire and the surrounding area.
+In particular, but without prejudice to the generality of the forgoing, by establishing, maintaining, carrying on, managing and developing schools, offering a broad curriculum with a strong emphasis on, but in no way limited to the specialism of supporting young people with Social, Emotional and Mental Health needs and Speech, Language and Communication needs.